andyfischer/blink1_monitor/README.md

 A blink(1) daemon that shows the computer's utilization.

 Red channel = CPU usage

 Green channel = Network i/o

 Blue channel = Disk i/o

-More infomation on the blink(1) thing is here: http://thingm.com/products/blink-1.html
+More infomation on the blink(1) thingy is here: http://thingm.com/products/blink-1.html

 # Disclaimers

 Only supported on OSX.
+Poorly documented.

 # Credits